Quingul/Quinguls-Audio-metadata-translation-project/Readme.txt

-# Audio Metadata Translation
+Audio Metadata Translation

-This project provides a script for translating audio metadata using the Google Cloud Translation API.
-It allows you to translate the title, album, and artist metadata of audio files from Japanese to English.
+This code is designed to translate the metadata (e.g., title, album, artist) of audio files in a specified directory from Japanese to English using the Google Cloud Translation API.
+It supports MP3 and FLAC audio file formats.

-## Prerequisites
+Prerequisites

-Before using this script, make sure you have the following:
+Before running the code, make sure you have the following prerequisites:

-- Python 3.x installed on your system.
+Python 3 installed on your system.
-- Access to the Google Cloud Translation API.
-You can obtain the API credentials and enable the Translation API in the Google Cloud Console.
-[Link to the Google Cloud Translation API documentation](https://cloud.google.com/translate/docs/getting-started)
+Access to the Google Cloud Translation API.
+You will need to set up a project in the Google Cloud Console and enable the Translation API.
+Obtain the JSON key file for your service account, which will be used for authentication.
-- Audio files in either MP3 or FLAC format with Japanese metadata.

-## Installation
+Setup

-1. Clone or download this repository to your local machine.
+Clone the repository or download the code files to your local machine.

-2. Install the required Python dependencies by running the following command:
+Install the required Python dependencies using the following command:

+Copy code
+pip install google-cloud-translate mutagen
+Open the code file and update the following variables:

-3. Set up the Google Cloud credentials by exporting the path to your service account key JSON file:
+GOOGLE_APPLICATION_CREDENTIALS: Set the path to your JSON key file obtained from the Google Cloud Console.

-## Usage

-1. Provide the directory path containing the audio files you want to translate by modifying the `directory_path` variable in the `translation.py` file.
+directory_path: Specify the path to the directory containing the audio files you want to translate.

+Usage
+To run the code and translate the audio metadata, follow these steps:

-2. Open a terminal or command prompt and navigate to the project directory.
+Open a terminal or command prompt and navigate to the directory where the code files are located.

-3. Run the script by executing the following command:
+Run the following command:

+Copy code
+python translation.py
-The script will start processing the audio files, translating the Japanese metadata to English using the Google Cloud Translation API.
-It will update the metadata of the audio files if the translation is successful.
+The code will process the audio files in the specified directory and translate the metadata from Japanese to English using the Google Cloud Translation API.

+The original and translated metadata will be printed for each audio file processed.

-4. After the script finishes, check the terminal output for the number of successful translations and any errors encountered during the process.
+Once all the files are processed, the total number of successful translations will be displayed.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Note: It's recommended to test the code on a small subset of audio files before running it on a large collection to ensure it works as expected.

 The google-cloud-translation api does require billing to be setup on your account and while there are other free open source api's due to certain issues this was the most efficient way i could think of to make this work.
 Im open to suggestions and be sure to reach out with any questions and i will do my best to answer them if i see the question.